Nathan Fisher, Ph.D., MBA

-As associate director of bacteriology, Nathan Fisher, Ph.D., leads a team of scientists dedicated to combating the rising threat of antimicrobial resistance with state-of-the-art drug discovery and development capabilities.
+Nathan Fisher, Ph.D., serves as a senior business development executive for Drug Developement.
+Fisher previously served as the associate director of bacteriology, leading a team of scientists dedicated to combating the rising threat of antimicrobial resistance with state-of-the-art drug discovery and development capabilities.

 Fisher joined Southern Research in 2015, as project leader within the Infectious Disease Research program, where he established several new animal models including the first small animal preclinical model for human Chlamydia trachomatis isolates to be offered by a CRO.
 He quickly advanced to senior project leader and then associate director.